Skip to main content

 Participation rates

-Between 2 and 5 posts per week
+Between two and five posts per week

-More than 10 good quality posts per week
+More than 10 substantive posts per week

 Consistency of participation

-Rarely posts with occasional activity
+Rare posts with occasional activity

 Occasional activity